IntersectMBO/cardano-updates/README.md

 The generated website containing the updates can be found [here](https://input-output-hk.github.io/cardano-updates/).

+## Setup

+You need to install [git-lfs extension](https://git-lfs.github.com/).
+If you want to add a large file to the repository please consider using `git-lfs`.

 ## Add an update

 To add an update create a file under `posts` directory which name is: